sitecorelabs/sitecore-xmcloud-components-layout-container/README.md

     For example, in XM Cloud Starter Kit

-    •	Open the `up.ps1` file present at the repository root.
+    •	Open the `up.ps1` file present at the repository root

     •	Find the existing serialization command (`dotnet sitecore ser push -i RenderingHost`)